Flying Pigeon: History

 In the early 1980s, Flying Pigeon was the country's biggest bike manufacturer, selling 3 million cycles in 1986.
-Its 20-kilo black single-speed models were popular with workers, and there was a waiting list of several years to get one, and even then buyers needed good guanxi (connections) in addition to the purchase cost, which was about four months' wages for most workers.
+Its 20-kilogram black single-speed models were popular with workers, and there was a waiting list of several years to get one, and even then buyers needed good guanxi (connections) in addition to the purchase cost, which was about four months' wages for most workers.

 Traditional models

 The classic Flying Pigeon bicycles are the PA-02 and PA-06 (men's) and PB-13 (women's): single speed black roadsters.

 They are simple, relative to other bicycles.
 They are all-steel single speed with 28 in wheels, fenders, fully covered chain, sprung leather saddle, rear rack and rod brakes (a handlebar lever connects directly to the brake pads), double stand (PA02 and PA06) or side stand (PB13).
 Like the Ford Model T, they are only available in one colour, black, except for the flare of vanilla at the fender tips.
 They can be equipped with a dynamo lighting set.

 These specifications are standard to all three models, except where otherwise noted.